 2. Understand the boundaries of the cardholder data environment and all of the data that flows into and out of it.
 Any system that connects to the cardholder data environment is in scope for compliance, and therefore must meet PCI requirements.
 The cardholder data environment includes all processes and technology as well as the people that store, process or transmit customer cardholder data or authentication data, as well as all connected system components and any virtualization components, like servers.

 Editor’s Note: Considering a credit card processing service for your business?
-If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to have our sister site, Buyer Zone, provide you with information from a variety of vendors for free.
+If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to get information from a variety of vendors for free.

 3. Establish operating controls to protect the confidentiality and integrity of any cardholder data.
 Cardholder data should be protectedwherever it is imported, processed, stored and transmitted.
 It must then be properly disposed of at the end of its life span.